Necropolis

 • Difficulties in the early game, where your slow level 1 and level 2 creatures are not the best to conquer mines and explore the map (and in the endgame a host of in-combat resurrectable skeletons might hamper adventure map transfers (to re-flag buildings for instance) safe for Town Portal which is a nice (and often banned) spell to jump the adventure map)).

-• Necropolis heroes cannot learn first aid, even though their blacksmith produces first aid tents.
+• Necropolis heroes cannot learn First Aid, even though their blacksmith produces first aid tents.

 • Dirt which is Necropolis's native terrain doesn't give any movement penalty to the enemy.

 • This town is often considered too strong and thus is banned in many multiplayer games/tournaments.
-In Horn of the Abyss all percentages for Necromancy got halved in an attempt to balance this and also Galthran got replaced by Ranloo.
+In Horn of the Abyss, all percentages for Necromancy got halved in an attempt to balance this and also Galthran got replaced by Ranloo.

 Some thoughts If you can upgrade your Estate early, you should do so.
 The Vampire Lords are one of the best 4th-level creatures in the game.
 Since they draw life from their enemy, and resurrect themselves, they can be used to single-handedly take out large numbers of low-level creatures.
 Combine with "counterstrike" to get even better effect.